 Private Painting Lessons

-I also teach private watercolor painting classes in my home, for those aspiring artists who don’t like being confined to a class environment, or whose work requirements are not that flexible.
-If you are interested in private one-on-one watercolour lessons, the cost (including materials, and payable in advance) is:
+I also teach private watercolor painting classes, for those aspiring artists who don’t like being confined to a class environment, or whose work requirements are not that flexible.
+If you are interested in private one-to-one watercolour lessons, the cost (including materials, and payable in advance) is:

 $120 for 2 hours